 Leadership Presence and Influence will set you up for leadership success and set you apart from others to grow faster and raise higher in your leadership career.

-- Improve your effectiveness in six important leadership roles: Entrepreneur, Negotiator, Motivator, Facilitator, Change Advocate, and Spokesperson.
+- Improve your effectiveness in six important leadership roles: Motivator, Facilitator, Negotiator, Change Advocate, Spokesperson, and Entrepreneur.

-- Exert 360 degree influence by effectively deploying five impactful influence tactics: Rational Persuasion, Inspirational Appeal, Consultation, Collaboration, and Ingratiation.
+- Exert 360 degree influence by effectively deploying four impactful influence tactics: Rational Persuasion, Inspirational Appeal, Consultation, and Collaboration.

 - Reduce internal conflicts that inhibit leadership performance and Leverage your unique strengths to effectively lead, manage and influence people.